 It is a good idea to keep an updated list of medications that the person in your care is currently taking.

-- If the health care professional writes a prescription by hand, make sure you can read it and ask for clarification if needed.
+- If the health care provider writes a prescription by hand, make sure you (and the person in your care) can read it and ask for clarification if needed.
+It is also important to understand the reason for taking the medication and the side effects to look for.
+Ask for clarification if needed.

 - You can consult with the pharmacist about medications with a pharmacist when you pick them up.
 You can ask for written information/instructions so that you and the person you care for can refer to them at a later time.
 The pharmacist can also provide information on how to properly store the medication(s).